-CORRIDOR 129-221 REVIEW POTENTIAL COMPATIBILITY ISSUES or CONCERNS TO EXAMINE MILEPOST (MP) STAKEHOLDER INPUT and OTHER RELEVANT INFORMATION POTENTIAL RESOLUTIONS BASED ON SITING PRINCIPLE ANALYSIS BLM Jurisdiction: Rawlins Field Office Agency Land Use Plan: Rawlins RMP (2008) Other than the GRSG GHMA intersection discussed below, no issues related to resource intersections with the corridor in the Rawlins FO have been identified.
-BLM Jurisdiction: Rock Springs Field Office Agency Land Use Plan: Green River RMP (1997) Other than the GRSG GHMA intersection discussed below, no issues related to resource intersections with the corridor in the Rock Springs FO have been identified.
-BLM Jurisdiction: Rawlins Field Office, Rock Springs Field Office Agency Land Use Plan: Wyoming GRSG ROD and ARMPA - March 2019 GRSG GHMA and the corridor intersect - The 2019 ROD/ARMPA indicates that collocating new infrastructure within existing ROWs and maintaining and upgrading ROWs is preferred over the creation of new ROWs or the construction of new facilities in all management areas.
-Existing designated corridors, including Section 368 energy corridors, will remain open in all habitat management areas.
-MP 0 to MP 15 (entire corridor) RFI comment: use full mitigation hierarchy to avoid, minimize, and compensate for impacts within four miles of important GRSG areas.
-The location appears to best meet the siting principles because collocation is preferred and the corridor is collocated with existing infrastructure.
-The GHMA encompasses a broad area surrounding the corridor which cannot be avoided.
+CORRIDOR 73-129 REVIEW POTENTIAL COMPATIBILITY ISSUES or CONCERNS TO EXAMINE MILEPOST (MP) 1 STAKEHOLDER INPUT and OTHER RELEVANT INFORMATION POTENTIAL RESOLUTIONS BASED ON SITING PRINCIPLE ANALYSIS 2 BLM Jurisdiction: Rawlins Field Office Agency Land Use Plan: Rawlins RMP (2008) Other than the GRSG GHMA intersection discussed below, no issues related to resource intersections with the corridor in the Rawlins FO have been identified.
+BLM Jurisdiction: Rawlins Field Office Agency Land Use Plan: Wyoming GRSG ROD and ARMPA - March 2019 GRSG GHMA and the corridor intersect - The 2019 ROD/ARMPA indicates that collocating new infrastructure within existing ROWs and maintaining and upgrading ROWs is preferred over the creation of new ROWs or the construction of new facilities in all management areas.
+Existing designated corridors, including Section 368 Energy Corridors, will remain open in all habitat management areas.
+MP 0 to MP 13 (entire corridor) RFI comment: use full mitigation hierarchy to avoid, minimize, and compensate for impacts within four miles of important GRSG breeding areas.
+The location appears to best meet the siting principles because collocation is preferred and the corridor is collocated with the highway.
+The GHMA encompasses a broad area on both sides of the corridor which cannot be avoided.
+However, the agencies could consider shifting the entire corridor either to the north along I-80 with existing infrastructure or to the south to collocate with an existing AC transmission line.
+Shifting the corridor to the north along I-80 would also avoid VRM Class III areas (the area along I-80 is VRM Class IV).

-&lt;sup>1 Mileposts are rounded to the nearest mile.
+1 Mileposts are rounded to the nearest mile.

-&lt;sup>2 Siting Principles include: Corridors are thoughtfully sited to provide maximum utility and minimum impact on the environment; Corridors promote efficient use of landscape for necessary development; Appropriate and acceptable uses are defined for specific corridors; and Corridors provide connectivity to renewable energy generation to the maximum extent possible, while also considering other generation, in order to balance the renewable sources and to ensure the safety and reliability of electricity transmission.
+2 Siting Principles include: Corridors are thoughtfully sited to provide maximum utility and minimum impact on the environment; Corridors promote efficient use of landscape for necessary development; Appropriate and acceptable uses are defined for specific corridors; and Corridors provide connectivity to renewable energy generation to the maximum extent possible, while also considering other generation, in order to balance the renewable sources and to ensure the safety and reliability of electricity transmission.
 Projects proposed in the corridor would be reviewed during their ROW application review process and would adhere to Federal laws, regulations, and policy.